Holistic Therapy Consultant - Gold Coast - Canungra

-The Ghee was commonly known as ghritam in vedic period.
-In ancient period, people were using ghee for various purposes - as food product and also as therapeutic aspect, unfortunately today people are not having this therapeutic knowledge of this gift of nature and on the other hand due to improper knowledge people are having fear and myths for its consumption.
+Ghee was commonly known as ghritam in the vedic period.
+In ancient times, people were using ghee for various purposes, as food product, and also as therapeutic agent.
+Unfortunately today people are not having this therapeutic knowledge of this gift of nature, and on the other hand due to improper knowledge people are having fear and may believe in myths of its consumption.

-Different scholars of Ayurveda has described various uses and benefits from the Ghee.
+Different scholars of Ayurveda have described various uses and benefits from the Ghee.

-Maharshi Charak says ghee is stimulates appetite.
+Maharshi Charak says; ghee stimulates appetite.
 It balances Vata and Pitta dosha, reduces poison in the body, increases memory and intelligence.
 Ghee is considered as the best among all fat substances and thousands of formulas for medicated ghee are described in Charak Samhita for the treatment of various illness.

 Ayurveda describes Ghee as antiseptic, antibiotic and best preservative.
 There is no need for any other preservative for Ghee.